-Richard L. Federico, 40, joined the Company as Director of Operations for Grady's in February 1989.
+Richard L. Federico, 41, joined the Company as Director of Operations for Grady's in February 1989.
 Upon the Company's acquisition of Romano's Macaroni Grill in November 1989, Mr. Federico became the Concept Head of this new restaurant group.
 He was promoted to Vice President-Romano's Macaroni Grill Operations in December 1990 and in June 1992 was promoted to Concept Head and Senior Vice President-Macaroni Grill Operations.
-In February 1994, Mr. Federico assumed responsibility for the operations of Spageddies Italian Kitchen and was promoted to his current position as Senior Vice President and Italian Concept Head President in June 1994.
-Prior to joining the Company, Mr. Federico worked in various management capacities with S&A Restaurant Corp. and Houston's Restaurants and was a co-founder of Grady's Goodtimes, predecessor to Grady's American Grill.
+In February 1994, Mr. Federico assumed responsibility for the operations of Spageddies Italian Kitchen and was promoted to his current position as Senior Vice President and Italian Concepts President in June 1994.
+Prior to joining the Company, Mr. Federico worked in various management capacities with S & A Restaurant Corp. and Houston's Restaurants and was a co-founder of Grady's Goodtimes, predecessor to Grady's American Grill.

-John C. Miller, 39, joined the Company as Vice President-Special Concepts in September 1987.
-In October 1988, he was elected as Vice President-Joint Venture/Franchise and served in this capacity until August 1993 when he was promoted to Senior Vice President-New Concept Development.
+John C. Miller, 40, joined the Company as Vice President-Special Concepts in September 1987.
+In October 1988, he was elected as Vice President-Joint Venture/Franchise and served in this capacity until August

+1993 when he was promoted to Senior Vice President-New Concept Development.
+Mr. Miller was named Senior Vice President - Mexican Concepts in September 1994.
 Mr. Miller worked in various capacities with the Taco Bueno Division of Unigate Restaurants prior to joining the Company.